 The Graff Warranty

 Graff is a company that seems to do almost everything right.
-But, when it comes to its warranty its usual focus on quality seems to have gone away.
+When it comes to its warranty, however, its usual focus on quality seems to have gone awry.

 Graff's Finish Warranties